bogdan-szabo-sociomantic/ocean-1/README.rst

 required core functionality that is missing from the language standard library (Tango).
-Part of Ocean is dedicated to fill some gaps in Tango or add some improvements over the existing modules, but a big part of it contains very low-level infrastructure need to do real-time applications efficiently, that's why memory allocation minimization is a key component in Ocean's design.
+Part of Ocean is dedicated to fill some gaps in Tango or add some improvements over the existing modules, but a big part of it contains very low-level infrastructure needed to do real-time applications efficiently.
+That is why memory allocation minimization is a key component in Ocean's design.
 For the same reason a lot of non-portable constructions are used in Ocean.